 A low, angry murmur rises from us.
-Yes, it is true we do the filthy work no one else will: cleaning toilets, skinning cows.
+Yes, it is true we do the filthy work no one else will: cleaning toilets, skinning cows, even cremating the dead.
 Yes, it is true Vishaal’s father was a scavenger, but that poor man is long dead and gone.
 But why ask us this?
 Why ask us now?

 “How did Vishaal get into the grocery line then?”

-Exhaling deep, Premji looks at Keshubhai, then at Naveenbhai.
+Exhaling heavily, Premji looks at Keshubhai, then at Naveenbhai.
 “Government compensation money.
 It was a state bus that hit his father—”

 Keshubhai stiffens his back.
 “The important point is that Vishaal ran this shop very well.
 Always made sure he had all our daily supplies so we would not have to travel far.”